The Origin of Sound Damping in Amorphous Solids: Defects and Beyond: Introduction

 A possible definition of a defect comes from the soft potential model \cite{Ramos2023}.
 The soft potential model postulates the existence of excitations that couple to sound waves resulting in sound damping that scales as $\omega^4$ \cite{Buchenau1972,Schober2011}.
 Wang \textit{et al.}\ \cite{Wang2019a} found that sound damping scales linearly with the density of quasi-localized vibrational modes, defined through the vibrational mode participation ratio \cite{Wang2019,Mizuno2017}, suggesting that quasi-localized modes may be scattering defects.
 However, they did not establish a direct connection between the quasi-localized modes and sound damping, and the question still remained if the quasi-localized modes should be considered damping defects.

 Some theories do not explicitly invoke defects and also predict Rayleigh scaling.
 Fluctuating elasticity theory describes glasses as elastic materials with spatially varying elastic constants.
 When the spatial extent of elasticity fluctuations is much smaller than the wavelength of the sound wave, fluctuating elasticity theory predicts Rayleigh scaling of sound damping.
 Since elasticity is a property of a bulk material, it is not immediately clear how to define it locally \cite{Mizuno2013}.
-For two-dimensional systems Kapteijns \textit{et al.} \cite{Kapteijns2021} argued that sample-to-sample elasticity fluctuations can be used to determine the relative scaling of sound attenuation, but this still leaves the question of the identifiction of defects associated with sound damping.
+For two-dimensional systems Kapteijns \textit{et al.} \cite{Kapteijns2021} argued that sample-to-sample elasticity fluctuations can be used to determine the relative scaling of sound attenuation, but this still leaves the question of the identification of elastic defects associated with sound damping.

 Mahajan and Pica Ciamarra \cite{Mahajan2021} examined this question.
-They found that local elastic constants defined in a specific way (see Supplemental Material of Ref.~\cite{Mahajan2021}) have fluctuations that have the same dependence on a glass model's potential cutoff as the sample-to-sample fluctuations examined by Kapteijns \textit{et al.} Mahajan and Pica Ciamarra defined a coarse graining length that they identified with the characteristic defect size.
+They found that local elastic constants defined in a specific way (see Supplemental Material of Ref.~\cite{Mahajan2021}) have fluctuations that have the same dependence on a glass model's potential cutoff as the sample-to-sample fluctuations examined in Ref.~\cite{Kapteijns2021}.
+They defined a coarse graining length that they identified with the characteristic defect size.
 They used this identification to show that correlated fluctuating elasticity theory \cite{Schirmacher2010,Schirmacher2011,Marruzzo2013}, with one adjustable parameter, accurately captures the relative dependence of sound damping on glass properties.

 Rayleigh scaling is also predicted by theories where there is no clear way to define defects.
-Euclidean matrix model (ERM), which posits that an amorphous solid may be approximated as a set of randomly placed sites connected by harmonic springs, leads to Rayleigh scaling of sound attenuation \cite{Ganter2010,Fuchs2024,Vogel2023}.
-In this model, due to completely random configurations, no defects can be identified beyond individual sites.
+Euclidean random matrix model, which posits that an amorphous solid may be approximated as a set of randomly placed sites connected by harmonic springs, leads to Rayleigh scaling of sound damping \cite{Ganter2010,Fuchs2024,Vogel2023}.
+In this model defects cannot be identified beyond individual sites.

-Baggioli and Zaccone \cite{Baggioli2022} developed an approximate theory that predicts Rayleigh scaling of sound attenuation without invoking the concept of defects.
+Baggioli and Zaccone \cite{Baggioli2022} developed an approximate theory that predicts Rayleigh scaling of sound damping without invoking the concept of defects.
 Their theory invokes an averaging procedure that smears out any explicit effect of defects.